Skip to main content

 • if you’re near built-up areas or roads, crops, thatched buildings, hay bales, trees, and power lines.

-• only allow two adults to launch a lantern – never children
+• allow two adults to launch a lantern – never children

 • follow the instructions carefully